 How to Handle a Rear-End Collision

 Follow the steps below to protect your chances of recovering compensation from the at-fault driver.
-If they crashed into the back of your car, your attorney will need to prove their actions caused your injuries.
+If they crashed into the back of your car, your attorney must prove their actions caused your injuries.

 Although you might be in shock after an accident, try to stay calm and complete each of these steps to pursue legal action.

-Step 1: Call law enforcement to report the accident.
-Wait for them to arrive and perform an investigation into how the crash happened.
-They’ll speak with you, the occupants of other vehicles involved, and witnesses.
+- Call law enforcement to report the accident.
+Wait for them to arrive and investigate how the crash happened.
+They’ll speak with you, other vehicle occupants, and witnesses.
 When they’re done, they’ll write a traffic crash report, and your attorney can request a copy of it online when it becomes available.

 Building a legal case is complicated.
 We can ensure you receive the maximum compensation you deserve.
-We’ll file the insurance claim on your behalf and perform a complete investigation into the crash to determine who caused it.
+We’ll file the insurance claim on your behalf and investigate the crash to determine who caused it.

 We’ll obtain sufficient evidence to prove the other driver was at fault and that you suffered injuries, such as:

 - Event data recorder information (“black box” found in many vehicles)

 - Eyewitness statements

 - Copies of your medical records

 - Video surveillance